vcoyette/ros-duckie/README.md

 ```
 (replace mopbyduck with the hostname of your duckie).

-Store this ip, we will refer to it as ROS_IP later.
+Store this ip, we will refer to it as DUCKIE_IP later.

 Usage: